Free Verse

 If you are reading this, I am no longer with you.
 There’s so much I wanted to tell you when I was alive, so many things I needed to explain but the words failed me.
 Now I find myself in the early stages of dementia and know this is my last chance to say the words you needed to hear.

-I never worried about you because you were the defiant and rebellious daughter, unlike your sister who is too much like me.
-I think I always knew you would become your own woman, doing everything you could to be nothing like me.
-Having seen you with your own children, I know I’m right.
+You may have felt that I was stern with you and not a simpering, doting mother; perhaps I was harsh but that’s the only way to raise young girls to become strong women.
+I never had a care or worried about you because you were the defiant and rebellious daughter, unlike your sister who is too much like me.
+I think I always knew you would become your own woman and nothing like me.
+Having seen you with your own children, I know I’m right.Ā

 Please know I did the best I could.
-I loved you even though I never could bring myself to say it.
-I hope you can forgive me.
+I did love you even though I never could bring myself to say it.
+I hope you know that.

 August 18, 2009

 My teens years were the turning point for me because I got out of the house and away from you.
-You know my mother-in-law was very different than you; we formed a bond and I found in her a mother’s love I desperately needed.
+You know my mother-in-law was a very different type of woman; warm and kind, we formed a bond and I found in her the mother’s love I desperately needed.Ā